jmellicker/j_/README.md

 ```javascript
 queryArrayAllMatches(xmen, 'power', 'po') // => [ { "name": "Nightcrawler", "power": "Teleportation" }, { "name": "Rogue", "power": "Absorbing powers" } ]
 ```
+#### sortArrayBy
+Returns an array of unique keys from an array of objects

 #### uniqueKeysFromArray
 Returns an array of unique keys from an array of objects